+The Bank has established project cost guidelines that enable the Bank to determine that the AHP project's cost are reasonable.
 The Bank will determine if a project's costs, as reflected in the uses of funds, are reasonable, in accordance with the Bank's project cost guidelines, taking into consideration the geographic location of the project, development conditions, and other non-financial household or project characteristics.